-4.18 Debts purchased and sold (continued)
+4.18 Debts trading operation (continued)

 Sale of debts

 Income and expenses from the sale of debts are recognized in accordance with Circular No. 09/2015/TT-NHNN providing guidance on the sale of debts of credit institutions and foreign bank branches.